What is Alternative Lending?

 Invoice factoring is when a business sells their invoices to a lender for a discount.
 The lender then collects the payment from the invoiced client and forwards it to the business after deducting a service fee.
 Invoice factoring can be one of the more expensive alternative lending products.

 Alternative lenders have changed the way Canadian businesses access the funding they need.
 There are a variety of lenders and solutions available so make sure you choose the option that best suits your needs and goals.
-Navigating these options can be difficult, that's why we've created the Ultimate Guide To Business Loans can help you make the right decision.

 To get more small business resources, sign up for our newsletter!